Employment

 Slovakia A pension plan per se does not exist in Slovakia.
 The pension system is based on three separate systems - (old-age pension from the mandatory pension insurance, old-age pension saving scheme, voluntary supplementary pension saving scheme).

-Spain There is no entitlement to private pension plan schemes under Spanish Law, although some collective bargaining agreements can provide employees with such entitlements and certain employers provide with private pension plan schemes to their employees on a voluntary basis.
+Spain There is no entitlement to private pension plan schemes under Spanish Law, although some collective bargaining agreements can require providing employees with pension undertakings and certain employers provide with private pension plan schemes to their employees on a voluntary basis.

 United Arab Emirates The statutory pension requirements only apply in relation to employees who are UAE and GCC nationals and who meet certain statutory eligibility requirements.
 Employer contributions (including employee deductions) are deposited with the General Pensions and Social Security Authority.